 - Roof rats will enter homes and buildings.
 They only need a hole the size of a quarter to gain entry.

-- Roof rats are good climbers.
+- Roof rats are excellent climbers.
 They can climb walls and use utility lines and fences to travel from structure to structure.

 - Outside, roof rats will nest in trees, woodpiles, garbage, and plants.
 In Arizona, oleanders seem to be a popular nesting location.

 - Inside, high places, like attics, are their preference.

 - Roof rats do not burrow in the ground or swim.

-- Roof rats eat fruits, vegetables, nuts, pet food and invertebrates (spiders and worms, for example).
+- Roof rats eat fruits, vegetables, nuts, pet food and invertebrates like spiders and worms.
 They will also eat paper.

 - Female roof rats can each have up to four litters a year, each containing five to eight young.
 In urban areas where they have no natural predators, the survival rate of the babies is high.

-- If you have the following items around your home, you may be more prone to attracting roof rats: palm trees, yucca plants, pampas grass, honeysuckle, Italian cypress trees, any heavy shrubbery, wood piles, and storage boxes.
+- The following items around the home may be more prone to attracting roof rats: palm trees, yucca plants, pampas grass, honeysuckle, Italian cypress trees, any heavy shrubbery, wood piles, and storage boxes.

-If you have citrus trees, and you notice hollowed-out fruit on the ground or in the trees, this is an indicator that roof rats are present.
-If you hear gnawing or scratching sounds in the attic or in the walls, you may have roof rats.
+If you have citrus trees and notice hollowed-out fruit on the ground or in the trees, this is an indicator that roof rats are present.
+Hearing gnawing or scratching sounds in the attic or the walls, are another indicator.
 Pay attention to any droppings in attics and storage areas.
-If you notice oily rub marks on the house or small holes in the screens, you could have roof rats.
+If you notice oily rub marks on the house or small holes in the screens, the roof rat may have moved in.

 - Repair any broken or torn screens.

-- Keep your trees trimmed, and your bushes and vines thinned.
-Make sure trees are trimmed back from the house at least 4 feet.
+- Keep trees trimmed, and bushes and vines thinned.
+Make sure trees are pruned back from the house at least 4 feet.